-This bill aims to prohibit the use of public funds by school districts in South Dakota for lobbying activities.
-It establishes a new section in chapter 13-8 that explicitly states that school boards cannot spend public money to hire registered lobbyists or support nonprofit organizations that employ lobbyists.
-Additionally, if a school board violates this provision, residents or taxpayers can seek injunctive relief and recover attorney's fees if they prevail in their action.
+This bill aims to restrict the use of public funds by school districts in South Dakota for lobbying activities.
+It establishes that school boards cannot spend public money to hire registered lobbyists or support nonprofit organizations that employ lobbyists.
+If a school board violates this provision, residents or taxpayers can seek injunctive relief and recover attorney's fees if they prevail in court.
+Additionally, the bill amends existing laws to clarify that school boards may only use public funds for membership in nonprofit associations that benefit schools and students, provided these associations are not affiliated with labor unions and do not engage in lobbying activities.

 Statutes affected: Introduced, 01/30/2025: 13-8-10.1, 13-8-10.2, 13-8-55